Try our new research platform with insights from 80,000+ expert users

 Mindshare comparison

-As of January 2026, in the Endpoint Protection Platform (EPP) category, the mindshare of Morphisec is 0.6%, up from 0.4% compared to the previous year.
-The mindshare of VMware Carbon Black Endpoint is 1.8%, down from 1.9% compared to the previous year.
+As of March 2026, in the Endpoint Protection Platform (EPP) category, the mindshare of Cortex XDR by Palo Alto Networks is 3.5%, down from 4.0% compared to the previous year.
+The mindshare of Morphisec is 0.6%, up from 0.4% compared to the previous year.
+The mindshare of VMware Carbon Black Endpoint is 1.8%, up from 1.8% compared to the previous year.
 It is calculated based on PeerSpot user engagement data.

 VMware Carbon Black Endpoint1.8%